ProjectMinecarts/Minecarts/README.md

 # Minecarts
-The main repository for the Minecarts server software.
+The main repository for the Minecarts server API

 ## Mappings

-joined.tsrg is a part of https://github.com/MinecraftForge/MCPConfig
+Mappings are a part of FabricMC